khufkens/cobadid/content/home/services_lg.md

 title = "A callback API"
 description = """

  We aim to develop callback API which serves (meta-)data and formatted calls to existing server infrastructure.
+The infrastructure therefore will provide a query of queries, downloaded by nested R packages (but also supporting python infrastructure).
+Our approach mimicks how the current ECMWF data API works, with downloads not centralized server but handled by user clients.

  """